Phoebe Eng: Career

-In 2002, after the closure of A. Magazine, Eng became a director of the Social Change Communication Project, a research initiative sponsored by the Ms. Foundation for Women.
-In 2005, she co-founded the national policy and communications group, The Opportunity Agenda, with Alan Jenkins, Brian D. Smedley, and Bill Lann Lee, and served as the organization's creative director.
-In 2006, she was named to a four-year term on the board of directors of the Ms. Foundation for Women, a national women's philanthropic organization.
-In 2007 her creative team formed Creative Counsel, which develops projects that connect creative professionals and artists to social justice causes.
+In 2002, Eng became a director of the Social Change Communication Project, a research initiative sponsored by the Ford Foundation.
+In 2005, she co-founded the national policy and communications group, The Opportunity Agenda, with Alan Jenkins, Brian D. Smedley, and Bill Lann Lee, and served as the organization's Creative Director.
+In 2006, she was named to a four-year term on the board of directors of the Ms. Foundation for Women, a national women's philanthropic organization founded by Gloria Steinem, Marlo Thomas and Letty Pogrebin.

-She was also an initial and co-founding member of the Asian Women Leadership Network, now the largest network of professional Asian American women in the country, and was a Founding Sister of both the Asian Women's Center (formerly Asian Pacific American Women's Leadership Network) and the National Asian Pacific American Women's Forum, based in Washington, D.C.
+Eng was also an initial and co-founding member of the Asian Women Leadership Network, the largest network of professional Asian American women in the country, and was a Founding Sister of both the Asian Women's Center (formerly Asian Pacific American Women's Leadership Institute) and the National Asian Pacific American Women's Forum, based in Washington, D.C.

 Works

 Eng's writing has focused on the themes of women's empowerment, and social, racial, and environmental justice.
 Her 1999 book Warrior Lessons: An Asian American Woman's Journey into Power was reviewed by various publications including The New York Times, Kirkus Reviews, and Ricepaper.

 She contributed the foreword to Yell-oh Girls!
 (2001), edited by Vickie Nam, and has contributed writings to several books and journals, including: The Greatness of Girls (2001), "Language is a Place of Struggle" (2008), Close to Home: Case Studies of Human Rights Work in the United States (2004), That Takes Ovaries!
 Bold Females and Their Brazen Acts (2002), Closing the Leadership Gap (2004), and the National Civic Review (2009).